 3. The 2016 Mandi Gray trial put fellow Ph.D. candidate, Mustafa Ururyar, on the stand for alleged rape.
 According to Ururyar, the two were dating casually.
 He agreed to let Gray stay over on the night of the alleged assault, but told her he wasn’t feeling well.
 Twice that same evening, while they were out with others, he had to ask her to stop touching him intimately.
 When they arrived at his apartment, he decided to end the relationship.
 They were intimate one last time, and the next day, Gray contacted the police.
 Her problems began when it was discovered she had sent him a text before meeting up: “I’m at Victory come drink and then we can have hot sex.”
 She had deleted it before going to police and then failed to disclose it.
 Rape charges against Ururyar were dropped after a wrongful conviction and successful appeal.

 4. In 2015, Steven Galloway, chair of UBC’s creative writing department, was suspended over alleged sexual misconduct.
 The main complainant was a former lover, one Galloway had had a two-year relationship with when both were married.
 In an investigation conducted by an independent investigator, a retired judge, the complainant walked back her accusation.
-As of 2018, Galloway has not been reinstated at UBC.
+(Update: as of June 2018, it appears MC did not walk her accusation back, or, if she did, she recanted.)
+Galloway has not been reinstated at UBC.

 5. The latest casualty is Patrick Brown, Conservative MP and former fore-runner in the coming election for provincial premier of Ontario.
 Two women accused him of sexual impropriety.
 However, details given by both do not hold up to scrutiny.
 One alleges Brown tried to seduce her while she was still in high school.
 The second accuser continued working with him in his constituency office for 18 months after an alleged assault.
 After Brown hired a private investigator, the first accuser changed her story dramatically.
 The second accuser’s account has been refuted by eye-witnesses, and her two conflict-of-interest links to CTV, the network that broke the story, have been revealed.
 Brown himself has passed a lie-detector test administered by a top polygraph expert.